Information for W&L Campus Security Authorities

 W&L has an obligation under the Campus Security Act to report annually to current and prospective students and employees statistics on specified crimes occurring on campus and on certain non-campus property.
 The Act requires that institutions collect statistical information from three groups of "campus security authorities" (CSAs) individuals in preparing this annual report: (1) its campus law enforcement officials; (2) other officials on campus who have been identified as those to whom reports of crimes should be made; and (3) other individuals who have significant responsibility for student and campus activities, including but not limited to, student housing, student discipline, and campus judicial proceedings.
 The intent of including non-law enforcement personnel as CSAs is to acknowledge that many individuals, students in particular, are hesitant to report crimes to Public Safety officers, but might be more inclined to report to other campus affiliated individuals.
 Crimes may also be reported anonymously by using Silent Witness, at go.wlu.edu/reportcrime.

 W&L regularly reviews its Campus Security Act (also known as Clery Act) procedures, including the scope of individuals it designates as "campus security authorities" by virtue of their job or volunteer roles and responsibilities with campus programs.
-Based on our most recent review in the fall of 2011, W&L has clarified the positions considered to be campus security authorities and has provided a listing of those position categories in the Campus Security Report .
+Based on our most recent review in the summer of 2014, W&L has clarified the positions considered to be campus security authorities and has provided a listing of those position categories in the Campus Security Report.

 What does this mean for me if my position is listed as a campus security authority?